UCSD-SUMS/public_html_17-18/static/constitution/2018-Constitution.md

       9. **Publicity Chair**

-         The primary duty of this position is to ensure that event details are communicated to the student body.
-This involves working with officers to finalize details such as event descriptions, times, and locations.
-It also includes heading any club advertising efforts, such as designing/printing/posting flyers and creating Facebook events.
+         The primary duty of this position is to ensure that event details are communicated to the student body and the public.
+This involves working with other officers to finalize details such as event descriptions, times, and locations.
+It also includes heading any club advertising efforts, such as designing/printing/posting flyers, creating Facebook events, and reaching out to students via email.

    3. ### Requirements